unauthed/gcp/docs/contributing.md

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
 We expect anyone contributing to the project to do the same.

-If any member of the community violates this code of conduct, the maintainers of the GDG Bristol project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.
+If any member of the community violates this code of conduct, the maintainers of the **GDG Bristol** project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at gdg@unauthed.io.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at **gdg@unauthed.io**.

 ### Submitting a Pull Request